webix-hub/docs/data/desktop/treemap.md

 });
 ~~~

-The parameters are the following:
+The main configuration properties are the following:

 - select - (boolean) if set to true, allows selecting branches
 - template - (function) defines, what element is chosen, takes an item object as a parameter and returns either the item's label or an empty string (depending on the settings)
-- value - (string) specifies what part the element takes relative to other elements of the same level
+- value - (string,function) a template that specifies the area of an item rectangle

 {{sample